bobpyyylz/bobpyyylz/README.md

 - 👋 Hi, I’m @bobpyyylz
 - 👀 I’m interested in ... gaming and anime
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... how to code any tips help
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any thing
 - 📫 How to reach me ...
 706-988-4443 text me only i dont pick up calls

 <!---